willhk10/BasicCAD/README.md

 ## ***Description***

 Learning how to do the new mates was actually really fun and I learned how to do it extremely fast.
 I spent probably 15 minutes on it in total.
+When I was mating the axel with the wheel, however, I did not select the center of the wheel, resulting in a very slight offset of the axel.
+This was only apparent when I added on the bearings and one side has extra axel and the other was short.
+I could barely see this when I was looking at the whole assembly, but when I zoomed in really close and used the measure tool, I could see that there was a small offset.
+I fixed this by deleting the mate and remating the center of the axel to the proper center of the wheel.

 ---